Harguer/kubernetes-metrics-server/README.md

  This is an insecure deployment for quick deployment in a learning environment.

 Added --------
-* this is using rancher image due an issue while using the old one.
+* this is using rancher image due an issue while using the default image.
  image: rancher/metrics-server:v0.4.1
  * added  temp directory for container under commnad section
  - --cert-dir=/tmp